radiant-rstats/docker/install/rsm-msba-chromeos.md

 ## Installing the RSM-MSBA computing environment on ChromeOS

 Your first step will be to activate linux (beta) on your Chromebook.
 See the link below for setup instructions.
-You should run additional commands from the terminal so it will be convenient to "pin" the terminal app to the app "shelf" in ChromeOS.
+You will run additional commands from the linux terminal so it will be convenient to "pin" the terminal app to the app "shelf" in ChromeOS.

 https://support.google.com/chromebook/answer/9145439?hl=en

-> Note: This is a work in progress.
-Please report any successes or failures through https://github.com/radiant-rstats/docker/issues
+> Note: This installation guide for ChromeOS is a work in progress.
+Please report successes or failures to https://github.com/radiant-rstats/docker/issues

 Please follow the instructions below to install the rsm-msba-spark computing environment.
 It has R, Rstudio, Python, Jupyter Lab, and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).